-Please join us for a juvenile justice centered lunch and learn facilitated by Laura Arentsen, Program Director at Boulder Voices for Children.
-Laura will discuss the Colorado juvenile justice system, BVFC's Juvenile Justice Reform Project, crossover case advocacy, and provide examples of how CASAs are supporting youth going through juvenile delinquency court.
+A juvenile justice centered lunch and learn facilitated by Laura Arentsen, Program Director at Boulder Voices for Children.
+Laura discussed the Colorado juvenile justice system, BVFC's Juvenile Justice Reform Project, crossover case advocacy, and provided examples of how CASAs are supporting youth going through juvenile delinquency court.
 This training recording is no longer available, reach out to ColoradoCASA@ColoradoCASA.org if you would like more information.

 Infant Mental Health:

 In partnership with Mental Health Center of Denver, this training provided an overview of infant and early childhood mental health, the importance of relationships during the first five years, the impacts of trauma on development and the role of a CASA as an advocate for infant and early childhood mental health.
 This training was not recorded in accordance with grant guidelines.
 Click this link to view: Presenter Bios.

 Elevate your Educational Advocacy:

 Children who are involved in the child welfare system often need more support than their peers to succeed in and complete school.
 Our October Wellbeing Assessment data showed a higher percentage of children in virtual and hybrid learning environments with unmet needs in academics, work completion and attendance, and more CASA volunteers unsure about their children's educational needs than prior assessment periods.
 In response, we've gathered a knowledgeable and inspiring panel of experts to share information so we collectively step-up our educational advocacy game for children.
 In the United States, every child has the right to an appropriate education and as CASA volunteers we are here to help ensure that happens.
 Click this link to view: Panelist Bios Click this link to view: Training Recording

 Winter Ideas to Support Children: